What If a Domestic Violence Victim Refuses to Testify?

 Domestic Violence Victim Cooperation with Prosecutors

 Once they get that person on the stand, they effectively get their testimony in.
-Because if the person gets on the stand and lies, they'll call the police officer who took their statement and ask that police officer when you got there, what did you see?
+If the person gets on the stand and lies, they'll call the police officer who took their statement and ask that police officer, when you got there, what did you see?
 What did you hear?

 That police officer is going to say what they saw and heard.
-If they saw the person beat up, injured, and crying, the whole house messed up.
+If they saw the person beaten up, injured, and crying, the whole house messed up.

-Then they hear the person tell them that their significant other hit them, that testimony is coming in.
+Then they hear the person tell them that their significant other hit them and that testimony is coming in.
 The prosecutors will argue that the person doesn't want to testify now because that's their significant other, and they feel bad about it.
-Maybe they're the one that pays all of the bills and takes care of the family, whatever the case may be.
+Maybe they're the one who pays all of the bills and takes care of the family, whatever the case may be.
 So, that's one example.

 Reviewing Police Bodycam Evidence

-Another example is that sometimes the prosecutors can't get the significant other into court, so there are different ways that they're able to prove the case.
-One great example, people thought bodycams would help the defense, and they sometimes do, but it helps the prosecutors because now they've got the person on videotape telling their story to the police.
+Another example is that sometimes the prosecutors can't get the significant other into court, so there are different ways that they can prove the case.
+One great example is that people thought bodycams would help the defense, and they sometimes do, but it helps the prosecutors because now they've got the person on videotape telling their story to the police.

-Often, they can get that into evidence against a potential defendant.
-That becomes a massive problem for the defense if they've got the person on video.
+They can often use that as evidence against a potential defendant.
+If they have the person on video, that becomes a massive problem for the defense.

-Another way to do it is if there's an independent witness that saw what happened.
+Another way to do it is if there's an independent witness who saw what happened.
 That's another way.
-If the person that's arrested admitted that they committed the crime and hit the other person, that would be another way to prove it.
+If the person who's arrested admitted that they committed the crime and hit the other person, that would be another way to prove it.

 Reviewing the Details of Your Domestic Violence Case

-So, there are different ways to prove the case.
-You're going to have to sit down with an attorney like me who's been doing this for 30 years so that we can talk about the specific circumstances in your domestic violence case.
+There are different ways to prove the case.
+You'll need to sit down with an attorney like me, who's been doing this for 30 years, so that we can discuss the specific circumstances in your domestic violence case.

 Los Angeles Domestic Violence Defense Attorney